Compression of dynamic fuzzy relation information systems: Preliminaries

-Based on Definitions 2.2 and 2.3, Wang et al. discussed the relationship between fuzzy relation information systems and proved that attribute reductions of the original fuzzy relation system and image system are equivalent to each other under the condition of the homomorphism.
+For the sake of convenience, We always call $(U_{1},\mathscr{R})$ in the above two definitions an original system, and call $(U_{2},f(\mathscr{R}))$ an image system.
+Wang et al. discussed the relationship between FRIS and proved that reductions of the original and image systems were equivalent to each other in sense of homomorphisms.